Lewis-Matt/database-exercises/notes/userInput.md

 But what happens if a user searches for "apple's watch"? (note the single quote):

     SELECT * FROM products WHERE name LIKE '%apple's watch%';
 This is a SQL syntax error and will most likely cause our application to error out!
-This is called a SQL injection vulnerability and it occurs when we use user input directly in our database queries.
+This is called a SQL injection vulnerability, and it occurs when we use user input directly in our database queries.

 ### Preventing SQL Injection with Prepared Statements
 A prepared statement is similar to the regular statement object we previously covered, with one key difference: it uses placeholders for potentially dangerous values (i.e. value that come from the user).